Hypoglycemia (low blood sugar) in diabetes

 Some people with diabetes can have low blood sugar without any warning signs.
 This is known as hypoglycemic unawareness.
 If you've experienced this before, your health care provider may tell you to test your blood sugar more often.
 Or they may recommend that you use a continuous glucose monitor.
 In continuous glucose monitoring, a small sensor placed under your skin measures blood sugar at frequent intervals and sends the results to a device you wear.
 The monitor can alert you with an alarm if your blood sugar falls too low, and can even wake you up if you have low blood sugar during sleep.

 How to treat low blood sugar

 Your healthcare provider will likely teach you how to treat low blood sugar.
 In general, if you feel symptoms of low blood sugar, test your blood sugar.
 If it's below 70 mg/dL (or below the low blood sugar threshold your provider set for you), eat or drink 15 grams of a fast-acting carbohydrate right away.
 Fast-acting carbohydrates can help to raise your blood sugar level quickly.
-Examples include four glucose tablets, a half cup of fruit juice (not a reduced sugar variety) or one tablespoon of honey or sugar.
+Examples include glucose tablets, a half cup of fruit juice (not a reduced sugar variety) or one tablespoon of honey or sugar.
 Wait 15 minutes after treatment and test your blood sugar again.
 If it's still low, repeat the treatment as directed by your healthcare provider until your blood sugar is 70 mg/dL or above.
 Once your blood sugar returns to normal, have a meal or snack to keep your blood sugar from dropping again.

 Reduce your risk of low blood sugar